Maria Altmann: Background to the Klimt case

-On learning of Czernin's findings, Altmann at first sought to negotiate with the Austrian government about retrieving some of the paintings.
+On learning of Czernin's findings, Altmann first sought to negotiate with the Austrian government about retrieving some of the paintings.
 At this stage, she asked only for the Klimt landscapes belonging to her family, and was willing to allow Austria to keep the portraits.
 Her proposal was not, however, treated seriously by the Austrian authorities.
-In 1999, she sought to sue the government of Austria in an Austrian court.
+In 1999, she tried suing the government of Austria in an Austrian court.
 Under Austrian law, however, the filing fee for such a lawsuit was determined as a percentage of the recoverable amount.
 At the time, the five paintings were estimated to be worth approximately US$135 million, making the filing fee over $1.5 million.
 Although the Austrian courts later reduced this amount to $350,000, this was still too much for Altmann, and she dropped her case in the Austrian court system.

 In 2000, Altmann filed a lawsuit in the United States District Court for the Central District of California with her lawyer E. Randol Schoenberg under the Foreign Sovereign Immunities Act.
 The case, Republic of Austria v.
 Altmann, ended up in the Supreme Court of the United States, which ruled in 2004 that Austria was not immune from such a lawsuit.
 After this decision, Altmann and Austria agreed to binding arbitration by a panel of three Austrians.
 On January 16, 2006, the arbitration panel ruled that Austria was legally required to return the art to Altmann and the other family heirs, and in March of the same year Austria returned the paintings.